 Monitoring

-For people on the keto diet, regular health monitoring is important, to check whether the diet is having any effects on the heart.
+For people following the keto diet, regular health monitoring is important to check whether the diet is having any effects on the heart.

-For people with diabetes, it is also important to monitor for hypoglycemia, or low blood sugar.
+For people with diabetes, it is also important to monitor for hypoglycemia (low blood sugar).

-Overall, it is important to check with a doctor before making any significant changes to the diet, such as by switching to a ketogenic diet.
+Overall, it is important for people to check with a doctor before making any significant changes to their diet, such as switching to a ketogenic diet.

-A person on the keto diet should limit their carb intake to up to 50 g a day.
+Following the keto diet requires limiting carb intake to up to 50 g a day.
 A person generally replaces high carb foods with fatty foods, such as eggs, dairy products, and fresh meat and fish.

 Wheat products and some fruits, vegetables, beans, and legumes can be high in carbs, so checking food labels is key.

-Before starting a keto diet, contact a doctor to make sure that the change will be safe.
+Before starting a keto diet, a person can contact a doctor to make sure the change will be safe.